 Dr. Montessori believed – and we see every day the truth of her belief – that the key to human development lies within the child.
 She dreamed of a world of peace and harmony, of kindness, respect and dignity offered to each human being.
 She also knew that the only way to achieve this is by working through the child.
 For it is only the child who is still creating himself or herself and therefore capable of affecting true change, perhaps even breaking out of our shared human heritage of strife and conflict and building true peace.

-Standing at the eve of 2018 and preparing to welcome the New Year of 2019, many of us find this transition a time of reflection.
+Standing at the eve of an old year and preparing to welcome the New Year, many of us find this transition a time of reflection.
 As we consider the past, rejoice in the present and make a wish for the future, we would like to offer you some of Dr. Montessori’s words and wisdom on the topic of Education and Peace.

 It is our hope that the following words bring you hope, as well as a renewed commitment to uplift our children and work together for a more peaceful future.